All the useful websites!

 Some general pictogram resources:

-- The Nounproject - use with attribution, registration necessary
+- The Nounproject - free use with attribution, registration necessary

 Biology/Science